 Ohio law allows certain claims to be filed directly in court without exhausting administrative remedies, but the deadlines and procedural rules vary.
 Acting early matters.
 If you wait, key witnesses move on and documents disappear.

-Available damages depend on which statute applies, but commonly include back pay (lost wages from termination forward), front pay (future lost earnings), emotional distress damages, punitive damages where the employer's conduct was malicious or reckless, and attorneys fees.
-Title VII and Ohio law each have damage caps that vary by employer size.
+Available damages depend on which statute applies.
+Common categories include back pay (lost wages from termination forward), front pay (future lost earnings where reinstatement is not feasible), emotional distress damages, punitive damages where the employer's conduct was malicious or reckless, and attorney's fees.

 To file with the EEOC, you generally have 300 days from the discriminatory act.
 Ohio Civil Rights Commission charges carry a similar window.
 Some claims under Ohio law can be filed directly in court with different deadlines.
 Because missing a deadline can permanently bar your claim, speak with an attorney as soon as possible after an incident occurs.